-27 Maturity analysis of assets and liabilities
+Maturity analysis of assets and liabilities 27

 The table below shows an analysis of financial assets and liabilities analyzed according to when they are expected to be recovered or settled.
-Refer to note 28.3 for the Company's contractual undiscounted repayment obligations.
+See Note 28.3 for the Company's contractual undiscounted repayment obligations.